Jean-Louis Guépy: Professional career

 Like the previous seasons, he returned to play on the PGA Tour of Australia.
 Guépy made the cut in 4 of 8 events, including consecutive top-10s at the Heineken Classic and Greg Norman Holden International.

 In 1999, he returned to Europe and played in two events in France.
 Like previous years he returned to Australia.
 He did not record any highlights during the 1999–2000 season, however.
 Shortly after the season ended he took a two-year break from the game.

 In 2002, Guépy returned to Europe to play on the Challenge Tour.
 He played poorly.
 However, he earned his European Tour card at Q-School with a 32nd place showing.

 Late in his career, Guépy was able to enter some events in the Australasian region.
 He held the five-way share of the lead at the midway point of the 2012 South Pacific Golf Open Championship.
 Two years later, Guépy attempted to qualify for the 2014 PGA Tour of Australasia but failed by two shots.
 He was able to play some events that year, however, including the Queensland Open.

 In 2016, Guépy played in the South Pacific Open Championship in his homeland of New Caledonia.
 He finished in solo 23rd.
 The next year, he played again played an event in New Caledonia, this time the South Pacific Classic on the PGA Ladbrokes Legends Tour.

 Personal life

 As of 1994, Guépy lived in Bordeaux, France.

-His interests include following politics and the stock market.